kstenerud/ubuntu-maintainers-handbook/ProposedMigration.md

 The first case covers all the usual normal build issues like syntax errors and so on.
 In practice these are typically quite rare because developers tend to be very diligent at making sure their packages build before uploading.
 Fixes for these is the usual standard development work.

 The second case is similar to the first but pertains to issues that arise only on specific platforms.
-Common situations are tests or code that relies on [https://en.wikipedia.org/wiki/Endianness](endianness) of data types and so breaks on big-endian systems (e.g. s390x), code expecting 64-bit data types that breaks on 32-bit (e.g. armhf), and so on.  [https://wiki.canonical.com/InformationInfrastructure/IS/CanoniStack-BOS01](Canonistack provides hardware) that Canonical employees can use to attempt reproduction of these problems.
-Take note with i386 particularly in that it often fails less due to data type issues but more because it is a partial port and has numerous limitations that require special handling, as described on the [https://wiki.ubuntu.com/i386](i386 troubleshooting page).
+Common situations are tests or code that relies on [endianness](https://en.wikipedia.org/wiki/Endianness) of data types and so breaks on big-endian systems (e.g. s390x), code expecting 64-bit data types that breaks on 32-bit (e.g. armhf), and so on.
+[Canonistack provides hardware](https://wiki.canonical.com/InformationInfrastructure/IS/CanoniStack-BOS01) that Canonical employees can use to attempt reproduction of these problems.
+Take note with i386 particularly in that it often fails less due to data type issues but more because it is a partial port and has numerous limitations that require special handling, as described on the [i386 troubleshooting page](https://wiki.ubuntu.com/i386).

 In the third case, local building was fine but the uploaded build may have failed on Launchpad due to a transitory issue such as a network outage, or a race condition, or other stressed resource.
 Or it might have failed due to a strange dependence on some variable like the day of the week.
 In these cases, clicking on the "Retry Build" button in Launchpad once or twice can sometimes cause the build to randomly succeed, thus allowing the transition to proceed (if you're not yet a core-dev, ask for a core-dev on the #ubuntu-devel IRC channel if they can click the link for you).
 Needless to say, we don't wish for such unpredictabilities in the build process, so if the problem reoccurs and if you can narrow down the cause, it can be worthwhile to find the root cause and figure out how to fix it properly.

 For the fourth case, where a dependency is not the right version or is not present in the right pocket, the question becomes one of identifying what's wrong with the dependency and fixing it.
 Be aware there may be some situations where the problem really is with the dependency itself, and the solution is to change the version of the dependency, or adjust the dependency version requirement, or removing invalid binary packages, or so forth.
 These latter solutions often require asking for an archive admin's help on the #ubuntu-release IRC channel.

 The fifth case of ABI changes comes up particularly when Ubuntu is introducing new versions of toolchains, language runtime environments or core libraries; i.e. new glibc, gcc, glib2.0, ruby, python3, phpunit, et al.  This happens when the release of the underlying libraries/toolchain is newer than the consuming project.
-Your package may fail to build because one of its dependencies was built against a different version of glibc, or with less strict gcc options [https://wiki.ubuntu.com/ToolChain/CompilerFlags#Notes](Ubuntu Defaults can be checked here), or whatever, and needs (no-change) rebuilt (and/or patched) to build with the new version or stricter options.
+Your package may fail to build because one of its dependencies was built against a different version of glibc, or with less strict gcc options [Ubuntu Defaults can be checked here](https://wiki.ubuntu.com/ToolChain/CompilerFlags#Notes), or whatever, and needs (no-change) rebuilt (and/or patched) to build with the new version or stricter options.
 Assuming the upstream project has already made the changes to adapt to the changed behavior or function-prototypes and produced a release, then if we already have that release in Ubuntu a simple no-change rebuild may suffice; if we don't have the release, then it will take a sync or merge, or patching in the changes to what we're carrying.
 If upstream has not released the changes, then you could also consider packaging a snapshot of their git repo.
 If upstream has not yet made the changes, and there aren't already existing bug reports or pull requests, it may be necessary to make the changes on our end.
 Communication with Debian and upstream can be effective here, and where it isn't filing bug reports can be worth the effort.

 With this fifth case, it's worth noting that quite often these updates cause the same kind of errors in many places.
 It's worth asking in the #ubuntu-devel IRC channel in case standard solutions are already known that you can re-use, such as ignoring a new warning via a `-W...` option or switching to the old behavior via a `-f...` option.
 It's also worth reporting your findings in ways others can easily re-use when they run into more cases.